ifnesi/librdkafka-metrics/README.md

 - [Python 3.8+](https://www.python.org/)
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)

-## How to enable librdkafka metrics
+## How to enable librdkafka metrics on the clients
 To enable librdkafka metrics, two additional client configurations are required.
 See the last two parameters in the example below:
 ```Python
 consumer_config = {